mickeypearce/oradew-vscode/README.md

 ### Container

-An Oradew VS Code Remote development container is available [here](https://github.com/mickeypearce/oradew-vscode-container) with all prerequisites preinstalled.
+An Oradew VS Code development container is available [here](https://github.com/mickeypearce/oradew-vscode-container) with all prerequisites preinstalled.

 ## Workspace